chmartin/chmartin.github.io/_posts/2019-03-18-EPL-History-Player-Stats.md

     Manchester City   100.0
 ```

 This matches exactly the results of the squad data, including all warts.
-Specifically, that the W/L/D numbers are bugged, but at least consistant between our datasets.
+Specifically, that the W/L/D numbers are bugged, but at least consistent between our datasets.

 _What does this mean?_